 I’ve Recently Become HIV positive

 When calculating the risk of passing on HIV, poz guys need to consider the same factors as negative guys.
 Both HIV-positive and HIV-negative guys have a role in preventing the spread of HIV.
-Poz guys’ risk of passing on HIV depends on the type of sex they are having, the HIV status of the people they are having sex with and, of course, whether or not condoms are used.
+Poz guys’ risk of passing on HIV depends on the type of sex they are having, the HIV status of the people they are having sex with and, of course, what prevention tools your partner uses.
 Poz guys have one additional factor to consider: viral load.

 Gay guys who have acute or recent HIV infection are more able to pass on HIV than guys who have been infected with the virus for a longer time.
 Read about acute HIV here.